 DIY Low Budget Concrete Sink

-This concrete sink is made by trimming the edges of a regular basis, this basin serves as the sink bowl.
-It can be placed in any corner of your room and gives a modern look.
-It would cost you very little to make this sink, and it is much durable too.
-If you like such sinks, then go for it and make it at home.
+This concrete sink is made by trimming the edges on a regular basis.
+This basin serves as the sink bowl.
+It can be placed in any corner of your room, giving a modern look.
+It would cost you very little to make this sink, and it is much more durable too.
+If you like such sinks, go for it and make it home.
 Every household needs a sink for cleaning utensils, watering plants, and washing up.
 But it costs money to buy one.

 DIY Field Sink:

-Have you ever wanted to wash hands in the camp field?
+Have you ever wanted to wash your hands in the camp field?
 It is not easy to use a water well.
 You have to go to the well and pump it.
 This is really inconvenient.
 Here we recommend a DIY movable handwashing sink for you.
-The pivot design can save your much time, there is no need for anybody to move the bucket upwards.
+The pivot design can save you much time.
+There is no need for anybody to move the bucket upwards.
 It could give you an effortless handwashing experience in camps or outdoor activities.
 This portable hand wash sink is specially designed for camping and the outdoors.

 It is a perfect combination of a 5-gallon bucket and lid and a door hinge.
-The rim of the bucket is used to help support the board that covers the water storage compartment.
+The bucket's rim is used to help support the board that covers the water storage compartment.
 A simple lock holds the wood in place.
 Pump out your dirty hands using your leg to press the pedal down or using your hand to turn the tap.
-The handwashing device fittings are easy to install, and the pump is powered by the slow-and-steady leg muscles of just one person, so no motors or batteries to worry about.
+The handwashing device fittings are easy to install, and the pump is powered by the slow-and-steady leg muscles of just one person, so there are no motors or batteries to worry about.